cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 }
 {% endhighlight %}

-This will then reliably enter D state until a terminal signal is sent:
+This will then reliably enter D state until a terminal signal is sent to the
+child:

 {% highlight bash %}
 % cc -o dstate dstate.c